-So I did my research on the internet, my cookbooks, and even my fellow frazzled sports moms, and found 10 quick & healthy dinner ideas for the frazzled sports mom (That’d be me!).
+So I did my research on the internet, in my cookbooks, and even with my fellow frazzled sports moms, and found 25 dinner ideas that are perfect for weeknight meals.

 Of course, fast food comes to mind very quickly on sports/activity nights.

-But being parents and role models, we must take responsibility to curb the fast food habit and put some effort into getting more creative with our quick dinner options.
+But being parents and role models, we all know that it’s best to curb the fast food habit and get a little more creative with our quick dinner options.

 Just as it sounds, a foil dinner is one where you put all of the ingredients in a nicely folded piece of tin foil and bake in the oven.

 And the result is a juicy, delicious, quick & healthy dinner.

 This Foil Pack Salmon Recipe (pictured) is super quick and easy to make and comes out amazing!

 Six Sister’s Stuff does a great job of rounding up 30 Delicious Tin Foil Dinners.

 In addition, this easy weeknight dinner is super healthy and is very quick to prep.

 Pre-made and ready to eat rotisserie chickens are actually very good!